 ScratchJr is a free programming language for children ages 5-7.
 ScratchJr utilizes block programming to allow children to create their own imaginative stories and games.
 The ScratchJr programming app was created as a collaboration among the DevTech Research Group at Tufts University, MIT’s Lifelong Kindergarten Group, and the Playful Invention Company through generous funding from the National Science Foundation (DRL-1118664 Award) and the Scratch Foundation.
 In the summer of 2014, ScratchJr was released as a free iPad app.
-Today the app has over 9.5 million iOS downloads and is available on iPads, Android tablets, Amazon tablets, and Chromebooks.
-Furthermore, volunteers from around the world have helped translate ScratchJr into 12 languages!
+Today, as of February 2022, the app has over 29 million iOS downloads and is available on iPads, Android tablets, and Chromebooks.
+Furthermore, volunteers from around the world have helped translate ScratchJr into 48 languages!

 Find other curriculum resources for ScratchJr on the ScratchJr website.

 In parallel to curriculum development, DevTech Research Group also works to build assessment tools to measure children’s knowledge and skill levels within the ScratchJr programming language.
 There are currently two validated ScratchJr-related assessments: the Coding Stages Assessment and the ScratchJr Project Rubric.

 The Coding Stages Assessment (CSA) assesses progress in learning the ScratchJr programming language in the framework of Coding Stages (De Ruiter & Bers, 2021).
 This assessment is conducted one-on-one by asking the child or teacher interactive and open-ended programming questions.
 The assessment probes the five Coding Stages (Emergent, Coding and Decoding, Fluency, New Knowledge, and Purposefulness) that children go through when engaging with ScratchJr.
 CSA is administered as a game and take anywhere between 5-45 minutes to complete depending on experience levels.